-A hot particle is a potential thermal source leading to ignition in flammable mixtures.
-Understanding hot particle induced ignition is crucial not only for fundamental combustion research but also for fire safety control.
+A hot particle is a potential thermal source leading to ignition in flammable mixtures.1 Understanding hot particle induced ignition is crucial not only for fundamental combustion research but also for fire safety control.2,3 range of flammability limit and higher flame speed, 7-9 compared with conventional hydrocarbon fuels.
+The presence of hot particles could induce accidental ignition and explosion of hydrogen, which leads to severe safety issues for hydrogen storage, transport, and utilization.

-Recently, hydrogen has drawn soaring attention due to zero carbon emission.
-Massive utilization of hydrogen as fuel requires its storage and transportation at a high safety level.
+Recently, hydrogen has drawn soaring attention due to zero carbon emission.4,5 Massive utilization of hydrogen as fuel requires its storage and transportation at a high safety level.
 Because of the small molecular weight, hydrogen is highly dispersive and has a high risk of leakage from a container.
 In addition, hydrogen has much lower ignition energy, a wider